dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * We want low bias: so that the model is flexible enough to capture the underlying patterns in the training data
 * We want low variance: so that the model is not too sensitive to the specific training data and can generalize well to new unseen data

+Reminder that:
+* `Overfitting` the dataset: high variance and low bias
+* `Underfitting` the dataset: high bias and low variance

 -------------------------------------------------

 # Gradient Descent & Optimization Algorithms